amacdougall/alanmacdougall-dot-com/content/resume/_index.md

 **Senior Developer**, full stack, GetFeedback, Jun 2022 – Present

-Following a corporate change of direction, the number of teams was reduced, and I took on an IC role.
+To support a corporate change of direction, I returned to an IC role.

-* Maintained and improved the existing Salesforce integration
+* Maintained and improved existing Salesforce integrations
 * With co-workers, implemented additional Zendesk integration features
 * Architectural responsibility for deciding our future Salesforce integration strategy